Facebook Privacy & Security Guide: Everything You Need to Know [Updated]

 Start by installing a good, trustworthy antivirus (if you don’t already have such a thing).

 You can also enforce your security system with a traffic filtering software that works in a proactive way and blocks second generation malware (such as ransomware attacks).
-And yes, Heimdal is that kind of a software.
+Heimdal is that kind of a software.

 Pay attention to the various messages you receive from users asking for your personal data.